The ABC's of Hepatitis: Get to Know This Viral Disease

 Hepatitis A: There's a Vaccine For That

 It does not cause a lifelong hepatitis infection.
 The ingestion of fecal matter, usually from consumption of contaminated food or drink, or close contact can result in transmission of the Hepatitis A virus.

-- those at high risk, such as men who have sex with men, drug abusers (injection and non-injection), and people with other types of hepatitis.
+- those at high risk, such as HIV infection, men who have sex with men, drug abusers (injection and non-injection), and people with chronic liver disease or other types of hepatitis

 Hepatitis A Symptoms (or Not)

 Hepatitis A does not always cause symptoms.
 If symptoms do occur, they usually show up 2 to 6 weeks after infection.
 Adults are more likely than kids to have symptoms.